The best iPad Air cases in 2023

 SEE IT

 The right iPad Air case will do more than simply your expensive tablet.
-Depending on which model you choose, it can add a keyboard, offer customizable positioning, and make the package look a lot more stylish than a big slab of glass and metal.
+Depending on which model you choose, it can add a keyboard, offer customizable positioning, and make the whole package look a lot more stylish than a big slab of and metal.
 I consider the iPad Air the best mixture of features and price for most users.
 It’s powerful enough to handle just about anything without the huge price tag that comes with the also excellent iPad Pro.
 Some of that leftover cash should be earmarked for a case.
 We’ve rounded up a list of the best iPad Air cases for a variety of users, whether you’re trying to integrate the tablet into your personal work or simply watch movies on a flight to pass the time.

 Things to consider when for the best iPad Air cases